gpaux/Mediana/AnalysisModel.md

 - `RatioEffectSizePropStat`: compute the **ratio of two effect sizes** for a binary endpoint.
 Four samples must be defined.

 - `HazardRatioStat`: compute the **hazard ratio** of the two samples defined in the samples argument.
 Two samples must be defined.
+By default the Log-Rank method is used.
+Optional argument: `method` taking as value `Log-Rank` or `Cox`.

-- `EffectSizeEventStat`: compute the **effect size** for a survival endpoint (log of the HR).
+- `EffectSizeEventStat`: compute the **effect size** for a survival endpoint (log of the HR.
 Two samples must be defined.
 Two samples must be defined.
+By default the Log-Rank method is used.
+Optional argument: `method` taking as value `Log-Rank` or `Cox`.

-- `RatioEffectSizeEventStat`: compute the **ratio of two effect sizes** for a survival endpoint.
+- `RatioEffectSizeEventStat`: compute the **ratio of two effect sizes** for a survival endpoint based on the Log-Rank method.
 Four samples must be defined.
+By default the Log-Rank method is used.
+Optional argument: `method` taking as value `Log-Rank` or `Cox`.

 - `EventCountStat`: compute the **number of events** observed in the sample(s) defined in the `samples` argument.